-There are actions you can take year-round to prepare your staff and your facilities for hurricane season.
-In addition to protecting the physical plant, you will also want to make plans to secure important valuables and vital documents, such as sacramental registers, sacred vessels and, most importantly, the Blessed Sacrament.
-Please see Appendix E for a Preparation Checklist.
+There are actions you can take year-round to prepare your staff and facilities for hurricane season.
+In addition to taking steps to safeguard individuals and protect the physical plant, you will also want to secure important valuables and vital documents and ensure the continuity of critical business activities by employing the principles of Business Continuity Planning.